 Window sills cleaning steps:

 - Clear up as much dust and dirt as possible.
 Use the vacuum cleaner to suck up the most of the dirt.
 You can use a toothbrush or Q-Tips to clean the window tracks from the inside of the sills.

 - Deal with the obstinate stains.
 You’ll need a clean bucket in which you can mix any cleaning solution.
-We suggest combining warmish water with vinegar and adding several drops of the dish soap.
+We suggest combining 1:1 warmish water and vinegar along with several drops of the dish soap.
 Then use a sponge to rub the leftover stains.
 If it doesn’t work, either way, you can add a small amount of baking soda.

 - Wipe with a clean cloth.
 Once you scrub everything, wipe off the liquid.

 - Maintain clean window sills.
 Vacuum the tracks and the sills every 2 weeks.
 Use the universal cleaning solution – the mix of water and vinegar and polish them with a microfiber cloth.
 That way you will avoid dirt from building up through the time.